 As counselling is a personal relationship it’s useful to see a few of us until you find someone who feels right.
 This usually becomes clear in the first meeting.
 I also offer free telephone consultation before meeting so you can ask questions and get a feel for me.
 You can also email or text.

 I work face to face in a cosy room in Marlow and by skype.
 I can also visit you if you aren’t mobile.

 Training, qualifications & experience

 I am a BACP Registered counsellor with a diploma in Gestalt psychotherapeutic counselling and an MSc in executive coaching.
 I have significant training in mindfulness, self-acceptance, self-compassion, mind / body / emotion connection and Buddhist philosophy.
 I have worked in different mental health settings including a hospital, a GP practice and various counselling organisations.

-Before becoming a coach and counselor I spent 20 years leading humanitarian projects with people of different cultures in 13 disadvantaged parts countries.
+Before becoming a coach and counselor I spent 20 years leading humanitarian projects with people of different cultures in disadvantaged and war torn parts of the world.
 I have worked to chief executive and board level.
 My original training is in civil engineering (BSc) and public health (MSc).

 In addition to my life experience and my training as a coach and counselor, I have spent (and continue to spend) many years’ working through my own issues.
 I am passionate about understanding what it is to be human and how we can live life to the full.
 I am committed to my own personal and professional development and continue training at the Pacific Gestalt Institute in Los Angeles and the International Gestalt Institute in Turin.
 I have fortnightly supervision and weekly therapy.
 I regularly attend workshops, conferences and retreats.
 I meditate daily.
 This all allows me to keep up to date and offer a reflective, ethical practice.
 For fun I love to spend time in nature with my dog.
 I'm also learning to sing and play guitar and dabble in art, mosaic and jewelery making.

 British Association for Counselling & Psychotherapy